 ii.
 Total width of the sub-base should be 60 cm more than the width of the pavement. (i.e. 30 cm more on each side)

 iii.
 Then compaction is done using the roller of weight 6 to 10 tones.

 c.
 Construction of Base

 i.
-If the road soil is stable then there is no need for the provision of the base course because sub-base course performs the work of the base course.
+If the road soil is stable then there is no need for the provision of the base course because the sub-base course performs the work of the base course.

 ii.
-In case of unstable soil; one layer of material is added over the sub-base course.
+In the case of unstable soil; one layer of material is added over the sub-base course.
 This added layer is referred to as the base course.

 iii.
 The materials like boulders, broken stones, over burnt bricks, etc are used in the preparation of the base course.